Read our latest article in Modern Healthcare:

 Partnering with healthcare organizations to embed diversity and inclusion practices into their talent strategies is one of the most important and impactful things we can do as an executive search firm.
 Through education, advocacy, and continued involvement with key minority-focused healthcare associations, we are addressing the disparity that ethnic minorities represent less than 2 percent of senior management positions in the healthcare industry.

 Furst Group has a proven track record of successfully recruiting such diverse leaders:

-What comes after and beyond these events is up to each and every one of us.
 Our Women Leaders Playbook was created out of our inspiration to invoke action.
 How can each of us continue to close the gender gap?
 What actions can we take to be the next generation of courageous leaders?
 We don’t have all the answers, but together we will find many.